 The Second Preference

-The employment-based second preference includes both the “Advanced-Degree Worker” category, which requires permanent alien labor certification, and the “National Interest Waiver,” which does not.
-It may include certain occupations in “Schedule A, Group II.”
+The employment-based second preference includes both the “Advanced-Degree Professional Worker” category, which requires permanent alien labor certification, and the “National Interest Waiver,” which does not.
+It also includes certain occupations in “Schedule A, Group II.”

 National Interest Waiver & Your Green Card

-This visa category is for either advanced degree professionals or persons of exceptional ability.
+The National Interest Waiver visa category waives the requirement of labor certification, so there is no test of the US labor market.
+It covers advanced degree professionals and persons of exceptional ability, both of which are terms with specific regulatory definitions.
 The immigrant visa petition must describe a proposed endeavor that has substantial merit and is of national importance, and show that the foreign national is well-positioned to advance that endeavor, and show that, on balance, it would be beneficial to waive the requirements of labor certification and a full-time job offer.
-This category does not require evidence of personal renown or broad name recognition like the extraordinary ability or outstanding researcher categories, but it does require proof of the widespread impact of the individual’s work.
+This category does not require evidence of personal renown or broad name recognition like the extraordinary ability or outstanding researcher categories, but it does require proof of the widespread impact of the individual’s work outside of the employer.

 There is a different kind of National Interest Waiver for physicians who undertake and agree to complete a 5-year commitment to work as a full-time primary care provider at a healthcare facility in a federally-designated shortage area or medically under-served population.